rbms-bsc/DCRMR/_pages/Series/Series.md

 <a name="6.01.5">6.01.5</a> If a [Series statement](/DCRMR/series/Series-statement/) is not present in the manifestation, but reference sources provide evidence that the book was issued as part of a publisher’s series, do not record a supplied [Series statement](/DCRMR/series/Series-statement/).
 Rather, provide the series information in a [Note on series statement](/DCRMR/series/Note-on-series-statement/) if considered important (see [6.28.3.1](/DCRMR/series/Note-on-series-statement/#6.28.3.1)).
 Record the series as an authorized access point if considered important for identification or access (see [Authorized access point for RDA entity](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-9badaad7-0d00-3f72-9ae9-d414344e21a5)).

+## 6.02 Form and order of information

+<a name="6.02.1">6.02.1</a> Transcribe series information in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.

 ## Contents:
 {: .no_toc }